North Country Reform Temple: History

 In May 1957, the congregation moved to its first self-owned temple.
+The structure, which had been built in 1906, was formerly a Gilded Age mansion known as “Ken Klare.”
+It’s early owners included Henry L. Batterman and Clarence Kenyon, the latter of which made the location noted for its sprawling gardens.
+By the time it had been acquired by the Conregration, though, “Ken Klare” required restoration.
+This would be conducted by the congregation and the Temple would open shortly thereafter.
 In 1974, Laurence Kotok became the congregation's fourth rabbi.
 In 1978, the congregation elected its first woman president, Susan Cort.
 That same year, the sanctuary was enlarged.
 In 1982, the synagogue's kitchen was renovated at a cost of $25,000.
 On February 17, a nineteen-year-old janitor accidentally set fire to the synagogue while attempting to soften wax contained by plastic with fire.
 Attempting to extinguish the blaze resulted in an explosion which destroyed the building's framework.
 Despite the efforts of firefighters, the entire building was destroyed, with the exception of a single column, which stands at the front of the new building.
 The janitor falsified evidence to convince police vandals were to blame for the blaze, but ended up pleading guilty to arson two months later.

 With the displaced assembly now sheltered by a local congregation and church, the towns surrounding Glen Cove held a large fundraiser that provided enough to fund the construction of a new synagogue.
 Groundbreaking began August 21, 1983 and the synagogue was finally completed on February 10, 1985, being dedicated with "Ner Tamid" affixed to the title that May.
 Rabbi Kotok continued as rabbi until 1996, when he accepted a position with Temple B'rith Kodesh, the oldest and largest Reform congregation in Rochester, New York, from which he retired in 2014.
 Kotok was replaced by the current rabbi, Dr. Janet B. Liss, marking both the first woman and member of the LGBT community to ever head the congregation.
 Liss had previously served as the rabbi for the Reform congregation Temple Kol Ami in Plantation, Florida.
 As of 2017 more than 325 families belong to the congregation, and the Temple hosts a K-5 religious school, a URJ-affiliated youth group, and a sisterhood.